rianadon/Cosmos-Keyboards/README.md

 [`src/routes/beta`]: https://github.com/rianadon/Cosmos-Keyboards/tree/main/src/routes/beta
 [`src/model_gen`]: https://github.com/rianadon/Cosmos-Keyboards/tree/main/src/model_gen

+To run the generator locally, you have two options:

+1. **Docker Setup** (Recommended for a quick start):
+   - Ensure you have Docker and Docker compose installed.
+   - Clone the repository.
+   - Run `docker compose up` in the project root directory.
+     - To avoid running the make scripts next build, set `SKIP_MAKE_FILES=true` in your .env file.
+This can reduce build time if all target files and docs have already been created.

+2. **Manual Setup**:
-To run the generator locally, you'll need to [clone] the repository and [have installed Node.js][nodejs].
-Then run these commands on the command line:
+   - [Clone] the repository and [have installed Node.js][nodejs].
+   - Then execute the following commands in your terminal:

 [clone]: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
 [nodejs]: https://nodejs.org/en/learn/getting-started/how-to-install-nodejs